 Well, several weeks later, that's exactly what Comey wrote.

-Uh except for the fact that he was doing the same thing that our president does, except on different set of circumstances.
+So you could say he obstructed that investigation, except for the fact that he was doing the same thing that our president does, except on different set of circumstances.

 He was giving his opinion.

-After all, he's the president of the United States, and the president of the United States gets to not only opine but to take action.
+After all, he's the president of the United States, and the president of the United States gets to not only opine, but to take action.

-And the idea that you would question a president about the motives and why he terminated a subordinate raises, as I said, really serious uh constitutional issues.
+And the idea that you would question a president about the motives and why he terminated a subordinate raises, as I said, really serious constitutional issues.

 But I will tell you about that cooperation.

-We draw lines, and uh we rejected the proposal that came out from the special counsel in this last round.
+We draw lines, and we rejected the proposal that came out from the special counsel in this last round.

 We came back with another proposal.